codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

     ```shell
     codefresh runner execute-test-pipeline --runtime-name <runtime-name>
     ```
+>**Note!** <br />
+Runtime components' (engine and dind) configuration is determined by the `runner init` command. <br />
+The `helm install` command can only control the configuration of `runner`, `dind-volume-provisioner` and `lv-monitor` components

 ## Using the Codefresh Runner

 Once installed, the Runner is fully automated.
-It polls the Codefresh SAAS (by default every ten seconds) on its own and automatically creates all resources needed for running pipelines.
+It polls the Codefresh SAAS (by default every 3 seconds) on its own and automatically creates all resources needed for running pipelines.

 Once installation is complete, you should see the cluster of the runner as a new [Runtime environment](https://g.codefresh.io/account-admin/account-conf/runtime-environments) in Codefresh in your *Account Settings*, in the respective tab.